Elizebeth211/Molecular-Dynamics-Simulation/Influenza Virus/README.md

-This folder contains the simulation setup, configuration files, and results for the molecular dynamics (MD) simulation of Influenza Virus (2YP2).
 # 🧬 MD Simulation of Influenza Virus (2YP2)

 This folder contains the simulation setup, configuration files, and results for the molecular dynamics (MD) simulation of **Influenza Virus (PDB ID: 2YP2)** using [GROMACS](http://www.gromacs.org/).